-Pineapple soda is a bubbly, tropical treat that is the perfect way to indulge in the flavor of sweet, floral pineapple any time of day.
-It’s made with a homemade pineapple syrup and sparkling water for the freshest taste!
+This homemade pineapple soda recipe is a bubbly, tropical treat that is the perfect way to indulge in the flavor of sweet, juicy pineapple in a glass!
+Don’t worry, you don’t even need any fancy soda-making equipment!
+It’s made with a homemade pineapple syrup + sparkling water, meaning you can just mix it up right in the glass.
+As a bonus, you can muddle in fresh fruit chunks for an even fruitier soda pop!

 why this pineapple soda recipe works: